Climate Change Risk Management

 • The ESG Taskforce: Responsible for the related execution operations.

-The ESG Office holds monthly ESG Taskforce meetings to monitor the implementation status of the climate change response plans.
-It reports the implementation results, target progress, and follow-up plans to the ESG Committee and the Board of Directors on a quarterly basis, ensuring that the Board adequately supervises D-Link’s climate management actions and mitigates risk impact.
-Additionally, the ESG Office reports identified material climate risks to the Risk Management Taskforce for evaluation of their incorporation into the Company’s overall risk management system.
+The ESG Office holds monthly ESG Task Force meetings to monitor the implementation status of the climate change response plans.
+It reports the implementation results, target progress, and follow-up plans to the ESG Committee and the Board of Directors on an annual basis, ensuring that the Board adequately supervises D-Link’s climate management actions and mitigates risk impact.
+Additionally, the ESG Office reports identified material climate risks to the Risk Management Task Force for evaluation of their incorporation into the Company’s overall risk management system.

 D-Link Climate Governance Structure